mangoseller/phase-viz/README.md

 # Phase-Viz

-**Phase-Viz** is a plug-and-play visualization tool for analyzing the developmental trajectory of neural networks during training.
-It aims to helps researchers understand how model geometry evolves across training checkpoints and detect transitions in network behavior.
+**Phase-Viz** is a generic visualization tool for analyzing the developmental trajectory of neural networks across architectures during training.
+It aims to assist understanding how model geometry evolves throughout training and help link quantitative changes in model statistics with qualitative changes in model behaviour.

 ## Overview

 Phase-Viz provides an intuitive way to:
 - Track multiple metrics across training checkpoints
-- Detect phase transitions in model development
+- Detect 'phase transitions' during training
 - Visualize training dynamics with interactive plots
 - Support custom metrics and model architectures